 Our Ongoing Efforts

-The KEK Project Team is currently working on the design of several spring boxes that will be located strategically throughout the dispersed community to provide clean water access to the largest amount of people.
-On June 8, 2013, in preparation for the KEK and Shasasari Projects, the Project Team conducted a “Build A Springbox Practice/Demonstration” at a spring in Ione, California of Amador County.
-The demonstration was a success and a big step toward implementing the project.
+The KEK Project Team is currently working on the implementation of several spring boxes that will be located strategically throughout the dispersed community to provide clean water access to the largest amount of people.

-The KEK Project Team returned to East Kanyamamba in September 2015 to build two full water distribution systems consisting of spring boxes, storage tanks, and distribution manifolds.
-This completed the first phase of the program designed to strategically disperse access to clean water throughout the community.
-Members of the implementation team will return to monitor the effectiveness of the two water systems established and to assess future phases of the program.
-Future phases could result in a groundwater well and additional spring source development.
-A monitoring and evaluation trip is planned for January 2019.
+The KEK Project Team traveled to East Kanyamamba in September 2015 to build two full water distribution systems consisting of spring boxes, storage tanks, and distribution manifolds.
+This began the implementation of the first phase of the program designed to strategically disperse access to clean water throughout the community.

 Get Involved by Joining the KEK Project Team